Stochastic portfolio theory with price impact: Functionally generated portfolios

+Regarding smoothness requirements, compared to the frictionless setting, additional regularity on $G$ is required.
+This is because the final term of \eqref{eqn:Gamma}, which does not appear in the frictionless case, contains the quadratic variation of $\partial_i G(\cdot,\mu)$.
+The assumption that $\partial_i G$ is a $C^{1,2}$ function guarantees semimartingality of $\partial_i G(\cdot,\mu)$ and hence the existence of its quadratic variation.
+Furthermore, assuming the third derivatives are locally Lipschitz continuous allows us to establish well-posedness of the SDE \eqref{eqn:SDE}.

-In the sequel, to simplify the exposition and avoid making statements up to an explosion time, we will on occasion make the following assumption. \begin{assum}[Nonexplosive market] In the setup of Theorem~\ref{thm:main} assume that $\P(\xi < \infty) = 0$. \end{assum} We briefly mention a few sufficient additional conditions that ensure Assumption~\ref{ass:nonexplosion} holds in the case that $G$ satisfies \eqref{eqn:positive_condition}.
-If $h_i(t,x) = 0$ for some $i$ then $\overline \bfp(t) \geq S_i(t) > 0$.
+In the sequel, to simplify the exposition and avoid making statements up to an explosion time, we will at times invoke the following assumption. \begin{assum}[Nonexplosive market] In the setup of Theorem~\ref{thm:main} assume that $\P(\xi < \infty) = 0$. \end{assum} We briefly mention a few additional sufficient conditions that ensure Assumption~\ref{ass:nonexplosion} holds in the case that $G$ satisfies \eqref{eqn:positive_condition}.
+If $h_i(t,x) = 0$ for some $i$, then $\overline \bfp(t) \geq S_i(t) > 0$.
 Additionally, if each $h_i$ is bounded by some constant $C_i$ then $\overline \bfp(t) = \sum_{i=1}^d N_i S_i(t) + \sum_{i=1}^d N_ih_i(t,J_i(t)) \leq \sum_{i=1}^d N_i S_i(t) + \sum_{i=1}^d N_iC_i < \infty$.
-We will not assume these strong conditions directly in the sequel, but will enforce the weaker Assumption~\ref{ass:nonexplosion} in some instances, which we will specify.
-In Section~\ref{sec:relarb_explicit} we will establish that Assumption~\ref{ass:nonexplosion} holds under additional assumptions on the frictionless market and by imposing certain $L_\infty$ bounds on $G$ and its derivatives.
-Studying the SDE \eqref{eqn:SDE} and understanding if market explosion is possible in the general case considered in this section remains an interesting problem beyond the scope of this paper.
+We will not impose these stronger conditions directly, but will instead enforce the weaker Assumption~\ref{ass:nonexplosion} where needed, specifying each some instance explicitly.
+In Section~\ref{sec:relarb_explicit} we will establish that Assumption~\ref{ass:nonexplosion} holds under additional assumptions on the frictionless market and by imposing certain bounds on $G$ and its derivatives.
+Studying the SDE \eqref{eqn:SDE} and understanding whether a market explosion is possible in the general case considered in this section remain interesting problems beyond the scope of this paper.